 In that sense, there is no way on Earth that Stephen King's books have been anything but good for me.
 Sure, the Creepshow comic scared me; but I was already prone to being scared by things, so this was not a cause, it was an effect.
-And sure, the paperback of Carrie had pushed me into a moment of vandalism; but it was one that I ran away from, not towards, and it is entirely possible that it was that moment which caused me to bow out of other juvenile pranks that I might have gotten caught up in a few years later.
+And sure, the blood-soaked imagery on the paperback of Carrie had pushed me into a moment of vandalism; but it was one that I ran away from, and was not compelled to repeat, and in my mind that makes it entirely possible that it was that moment which caused me to bow out of other juvenile pranks that I might have gotten caught up in a few years later.
+I'd had that taste in my mouth, and had not savored it.
 Maybe the fear of repeating that incident kept me away from sneaking out at night and going to parties where I might have started smoking, or drinking, or doing who knows what else; it's impossible to say for sure, but that means that the flinging of that paperback is at least possibly still a positive influence on my life.
-And if I might have learned other things at some of those parties, certain social skills which I wish I had today . . . well, everything comes with a price, doesn't it?
+And if I might have learned other things at some of those parties, certain social skills which I wish I had today ... well, everything comes with a price, doesn't it?

 My point in all of this is to state outright that in my own life, I've had moments in which violence in the media has had an ill effect on me.
 It began with a drawing of a bloody man in need of a good Samaritan; it continued with severed cowboy heads and hanging bits of flesh, with laundry room rapes, with severed heads that had lit birthday candles sticking out of them.
 It kept me from being able, for years and years and years, to watch certain scenes in movies I otherwise loved.
 On one occasion, it caused me to destroy -- or at least temporarily relocate -- someone else's property.

-That said . . .
-I did fling those books over a cliff.
-Not just the one that disturbed me, but all the rest as well; they were retaliation, they were punishments delivered by me to people I never saw who I felt had hurt me.
+That said, I did fling those books over a cliff.
+Not just the one that disturbed me, but all the rest as well; that was a retaliation, punishments delivered by me to people I never saw who I felt had hurt me.
 It was a bad thing to do, and if that book had had a less graphic cover, it probably never would have happened.